martinpiper/BombJack/README.md

 The arcade hardware uses resistor ladders to convert 4x3 bit RGB+H+V sync digital signals into analog, this is a typical model for the period.
 Since the simulation software is optimised for digital model it makes sense to have a digital display driver simulation that accepts digital signals.
 Hence I created this Proteus VSM module: https://github.com/martinpiper/DigitalDisplay

+This simulation can also be used to debug failures in original boards, since disabling chips or signals in the simulation can produce similar output display artefacts.
+For example disabling one of the scan line RAM chips (4A/4B/4C/4D) produces alternate pixels and bright lines, similar to the original hardware.

 ## Developer technical details